 Skip to content

-Frequently Asked Questions about Gorilla and Chimpanzee Tracking in Uganda
+Frequently Asked Questions (FAQ) about Mountain Gorilla and Chimpanzee Trekking in Uganda

-Uganda protects half of the global population of the endangered mountain gorilla in the UNESCO heritage site of Bwindi Impenetrable Forest NP and Mgahinga Gorilla NP set on the slopes of Virunga Ranges.
-Across these rainforests, only up to 20 gorilla families are habituated and available for daily trekking experience.
+Mountain gorilla trekking expereince is offered in Uganda’s UNESCO heritage site of Bwindi Impenetrable Forest NP and Mgahinga Gorilla NP that collectively protects up to 54% of the global population of the endangered mountain gorilla.
+In these pristine rainforests, visitors can only trek up to 20 gorilla families, habituated and available for daily trekking experience.

 Where to track Chimpanzee in Uganda